 West Central Weber has significant open lands, most used for farming, pasturing of animals, and other related agricultural pursuits.
 There is a lot of support from the area's residents to keep the area open and undeveloped.
 Residents are accustomed to and in general support of the effects of agricultural uses.
 Agrarian noises, odors, and farm equipment are all part of the agricultural lifestyle that many existing residents love and enjoy.
 Considering the proximity of the adjacent urbanized area, the relatively dark night sky and lack of light pollution has quite a bit of support from areas residents.
 There was very little support for filling the existing open lands with large-lot suburban development similar to the development patterns of other areas in southern Weber County or northern Davis County.
-Several residents stated that they have moved to the area from those locations specifically to enjoy the pastoral lifestyle that is sustained by the agricultural land uses of others in the area.
-Finding methods to help extend the life of agricultural uses may encourage existing land owners to continue to farm or ranch the land instead of developing.
+Several residents stated that they have moved to the area from those locations specifically to enjoy the pastoral life of agricultural uses may encourage existing land owners to continue to farm or ranch the land instead of developing.